-Last 1100 model with separate chassis (the 1100/103 presented in 1953 would have been a more modern monocoque), the E was clothed by all the Italian bodybuilders in different versions (saloon, cabriolet, roadster, station wagon and utility van too) and the car shown in the museum is the creation of one of the most well known bodybuilders, the Carrozzeria Castagna of Milan that in the years between the two World Wars imposed themselves all over the world with their elegant bodies on prestigious chassis, like the body fitted to the Isotta Fraschini Tipo 8AS shown in the museum.
+The car shown in the museum is a one-off creation by one of the most well known coachbuilders, the Carrozzeria Castagna of Milan that during the years between the two World Wars became famous all over the world thanks to their elegant designs on prestigious chassis, like the body fitted to the Isotta Fraschini Tipo 8AS shown in the museum.

 This cabriolet is called “Vistotal” for its particular windscreen fitted without side supports, as patented in 1936 by French coachbuilder Labourdette with the name “Vutotal”: it allows a total visibility of the road in front of the driver.

 This spider is one of the last creation of Castagna and stands out for the attention to detail.
 The transparent steering wheel is on the same wavelength as the windscreen, a work of art only fitted to luxury cars.